 The General Conference is a gathering of United Methodists from around the world every four years.
 It deals with matters of church-wide concern, defines the legislative guidelines (called the “Book of Discipline”) that all United Methodists follow, and it speaks for the worldwide United Methodist movement.

-The General Conference (both pastors and non-pastor members) also elects Bishops, the executive branch of the governance of the church.
+Each larger region of the church, called a Jurisdiction (with both pastors and non-pastor members voting) elects Bishops, the executive branch of the governance of the church.
 A Bishop serves as spiritual leader and chief executive of the Annual Conference.
 The church even has a supreme court, which decides disputes on how the church should be run and holds Bishops and other leaders accountable to the Book of Discipline.